 There might come a point where you are not able to get cash instantly.
 At that point, you can sell your payments in advance to people with some extra interest rate.
 This will help you to get money in time and also pay people in the future without any stress and keeping your annuity safe.

-How to get cash from annuity or structured settlement?
+How to get fast cash for annuity or structured settlement?

 Rather than waiting years to receive their payments, some people choose to sell their long-term income products.